xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

 ### <a name="example_legacy_app"></a>Example legacy application

 The example legacy application we are about to rewrite is a ship management application.
 This application can create new ships, update existing ships, and list existing ships.
-It's an ASP.NET Web Forms application, with code-behind page model, using database stored procedures to implement the server side business logic.
+It's an ASP.NET Web Forms, .NET 4 application, with code-behind page model, using database stored procedures to implement the server side business logic.
 The ASPX code to create a new ship might look like this:
 ```aspx
 <form id="form1" runat="server">
     <div>